 - Visit Colombia for leisure, tourism or cultural interest purposes.
 This is similar to the previous TP-11 visa.

-- Attend medical consultation, intervention or treatment or accompany the person who attends consultation, intervention or medical treatment.
+- Attend medical consultation, intervention or treatment.

 - Carry out administrative and/or judicial proceedings before entities or authorities in Colombia.
 This is similar to one option of the previous TP-8 visa.